jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 Getting more followers on Twitter comes down to how well you build and manage the authentic presentation of your personality and reputation.

 More colloquially, this is known as your “Personal Brand”.
-Twitter is the easiest place there is to build a personal bland.
+Twitter is the easiest place there is to build a personal brand.

 ***\[Here's a great article to learn about building your personal brand, not just on Twitter but across the internet—&gt;[Learn how to build a profitable personal brand](/how-to-build-a-personal-brand/)\]***

 No one can compete with you in being you.
-From this excellent article (Victor shut his site down, but I pulled the quote before hand) by Victor Pride titled, “You Inc., The Incredible Way You Can Make Money Being Yourself”:
+From this excellent article (Victor shut his site down, but I pulled the quote beforehand) by Victor Pride titled, “You Inc., The Incredible Way You Can Make Money Being Yourself”:

 > My business is me and I am my business and there is no separation and that's the way you run You, Inc. I'm set for eternity because I lived the "nothing but B&D" mentality.